Dr Richard Whitaker

 MEPs in the 2014-19 European Parliament: the rise of Euroscepticism?

-This study is funded by a Leverhulme Research Project Grant of £56,399 (co-investigator Professor Simon Hix - London School of Economics) and began in October 2014.
+This study (funded by a Leverhulme Research Project Grant of £56,399, co-investigator Professor Simon Hix - London School of Economics) began in October 2014.
 The research assesses the range of views represented in the European Parliament, changes in mainstream Members of the European Parliaments’ (MEPs) views over time, MEPs’ attitudes to democracy in the EU and the UK’s future relationship with the EU.
 It is based around a survey of MEPs, which will add to a time series of survey data collected by the European Parliament Research Group.
+The data are available at our dedicated website here.

 Recent Research Activities

 My most recent research on roll-call votes in European Parliament committees has been presented at the ECPR Joint Sessions of Workshops in Pisa, April 2016.
 In February 2015 I spoke at a European Parliament Press Service seminar on the 2014 European elections and the process of choosing the Commission President.
 I gave evidence as an expert witness to a hearing of the European Parliament's Constitutional Affairs committee in May 2013.
 The hearing concerned the European Parliament's right to self-organization and my evidence related to research conducted for my book on the European Parliament's committees.

 PhD Supervision and Examination